2019 Prince Edward station attack: Reactions

 Critics also made sarcastic comments about the police, claiming they were blatantly lying.
 During the press meeting, the police claimed they were able to distinguish innocent citizens from their arrest targets.
 They claimed there were "undercover violent protesters" that had changed clothes to blend in, and denied attacking people indiscriminately.

-Amnesty International Hong Kong called for an investigation into the police conduct after the Special Tactical Squad stormed Prince Edward station and beat and pepper-sprayed the commuters inside.
+Amnesty International Hong Kong called for an investigation into the police conduct after the Special Tactical Squad stormed Prince Edward station and beat and pepper-sprayed the passengers inside.

 The Hong Kong Bar Association accused the police of abusing its power, claiming "Video footage from the Prince Edward MTR station last Saturday night show riot police launching indiscriminate attacks, without any apparent lawful excuse, and using pepper spray on passengers inside a train compartment or hitting them with batons, especially since the officers in question left the train carriage afterwards without making any arrests".

 Both the Hong Kong Public Opinion Research Institute (PORI; a successor of HKU Public Opinion Programme) and CUHK Centre for Communication and Public Opinion Survey made opinion polls for the protest and incidents.
 In the CUHK's fifth survey for the whole protest, 52% of interviewees believe the rumour that the police had killed citizens during the 31 August raid in the MTR station.
 In PORI's survey, conducted in October, 48% of interviewees believe the rumour.
 Critics urged the government to establish an Independent Commission of Inquiry, by invoking the Commissions of Inquiry Ordinance, to respond to the situation.

 A day before the second anniversary of the incident, a local reporter said he had received mail containing a large razor blade and an anonymous message that he should keep quiet about 831 to protect his family.

+For more than a year after the incident, pro-democracy supporters came to the station on the last day of each month to mourn the fatalities they believed had occurred during the attack.
+More stringent enforcement of the national security law by Hong Kong police ended this.
+A man holding flowers was taken away on the fifth anniversary of the protests in 2024 after bowing.